Steps On How To Grow Hot Thai Chili Pepper in a Container (Guide)

 So, it all depends on how hot you want your chilies to be.

-If you want your peppers extremely hot, it is ideal to wait until the green chili pepper turns red in color.
+If you want your peppers to be extremely hot, it is ideal to wait until the green chili pepper turns red in color.

-Once you have applied all the necessary care and procedures stated in this post your Thai Chili Pepper plant will thrive and produce spice hot chili peppers.
+Once you have applied all the necessary care and procedures stated in this post, your Thai chili pepper plant will thrive and produce spicy chili peppers.

-The Thai Chili pepper is 50k to 100k times hotter in the Scoville heat units than other regular chili pepper varieties.
+The Thai chili pepper is 50 to 100 times hotter in the Scoville heat units than other regular chili pepper varieties.

-This is incredibly hot for a single fruit, however, most people usually compared the Jalapeno pepper to the chili pepper.
+This is incredibly hot for a single fruit, however, most people usually compare the jalapeno pepper to the chili pepper.

-So, there you have it, I hope all the information provided in this post is somewhat helpful to you in your quest to grow Thai chili pepper in a container or backyard garden.
+So, there you have it.
+I hope all the information provided in this post is somewhat helpful to you in your quest to grow Thai chili peppers in a container or backyard garden.

 Stay healthy and keep planting.